rundsk/dsk/README.md

 Using Design System Kit (DSK) you quickly organize components into a browsable and live-searchable component library.

-Hierachies between components are created using plain simple directories.
-Adding documentation is as easy as dropping a Markdown formatted file into such a directory.
+Hierachies between components are established using plain simple directories.
+Adding documentation is as easy as creating a Markdown formatted file to a directory inside the _design definitions tree_.

 ![screenshot](https://atelierdisko.de/assets/app/img/github_dsk.png)